arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 |           `82`          |          GPIO         |          `P007`         |
 |           `83`          |          GPIO         |          `P008`         |

-And the last eight digital pins are **SD-card-capable**; they are available through the High-Density connectors of the board:
+The last eight digital pins are **SD-card-capable**; they are available through the High-Density connectors of the board:

 | **Arduino Pin Mapping** | **Pin Functionality** | **Microcontroller Pin** |
 |:-----------------------:|:---------------------:|:-----------------------:|